 Self-hosting wins when you have many developers, repeated coding tasks, strict data control, tolerance for slightly lower quality on routine work, platform-engineering capacity, and a mandate to avoid vendor lock-in.

 For a 3-person team, $20/month per developer on Claude Pro or Codex Plus is hard to beat.
-For a 100-person org running agents in CI/CD, internal tools, security review, and doc generation, self-hosting can be dramatically more cost-efficient.
+For a 100-person org running agents in CI/CD, internal tools, security review, and doc generation, self-hosting can be dramatically more cost-efficient, but only with enough routable volume, high utilization, acceptable quality from open models, and platform-ops capacity.
+If those 100 developers mostly run frontier-grade hard tasks, subscriptions or API may still win; headcount alone doesn't decide it.

 GPU pricing changes constantly, but Lambda currently lists H100 SXM at $3.99/GPU-hour, A100 SXM 40GB at $1.99, and B200 SXM6 at $6.69.
 (Lambda pricing)